JJHerrmann/HearthandRook/content/Rook's Forge/Rook's Deity Zine/Per-Neter/Per-Neter.md

+---
+title: Per-Neter
+description: A placeholder description for Per-Neter.
+---

 # Per-Neter: The Egyptian Pantheon

 Enter the sacred precinct of the Neteru — divine principles in flesh and form.
 This map guides you through the core deities of the Kemetian tradition.